dfisher95350/dfisher95350.github.io/experience/tldr.md

   implementation.
 Reducing friction at this boundary is a distinct competitive and innovative advantage.
 And yet product and technical disciplines are traditionally silo'd.
 Most people don't even _want_ to have expertise in both.
 I understand and appreciate both disciplines.
 - Depth and breadth.
-Adapt communications and contributions appropriate to the current audience or situation, from hands-on pair programming to high-level board presentations.
+Able to adapt communications and contributions appropriate to the current audience or situation, from hands-on pair programming to high-level board presentations.
 Useful in the weeds.
 Useful at ten-thousand feet.
 - Keeping it fresh.
 Don't plan to solutions but rather to solution vectors, so that technology choices can always be evolving in a forward direction.